Hidden Vistas: The Most Scenic Routes for Ferry Travel in Southeast Asia

 As the ferry leaves the Singapore Strait, it navigates through what is considered one of the world’s most congested shipping lanes, passing by gargantuan cargo vessels that resemble floating cities.

-Eventually, the man-made landscape gives way to the deep greens of Bintan Island.
+The man-made landscape eventually gives way to the deep greens of Bintan Island.
 The final approach to Bandar Bentan Telani takes one through secluded beaches and quaint kelongs, or fishing platforms, for a peaceful transition to the island’s serene atmosphere.

 So, these are some of the most scenic routes in Southeast Asia I’ve witnessed.
 What about you?
 Share your experience with us in the comments below.